 What we are about

-(During the Spring 2024 session from January 16th to March 4th, the Basic System Dynamics course is offered by the Manhattan College MBA Program as MBA 645 Special Topics: Strategic Management Science.
-From March 4th through April 21st, the System Dynamics Inference course is offered as MBA 611 Advanced Data Analysis.
+(During the Summer 2024 session from July 1st to August 18th, the Basic System Dynamics course is offered as MBA 645 Special Topics: Strategic Management Science by the Manhattan College MBA Program.
 Please contact Dr. Marc Waldman, Program Director, at for more information about the program.)1

 News and Updates